0hscar/profile_comparison/README.md

 ## Development Notes

 - The backend and frontend run independently; CORS is enabled for local development.
-- You need valid API keys for OpenAI and Serper in your `.env` file.
+- You need valid API keys for OpenAI and Serper in your backend `.env` file.
 - For production, configure environment variables and secure API keys appropriately.

 ---